Eczema Recipes

 1 part St. John’s Wort (Hypericum perforatum)

-Mix the oils together, a part is the amount you want it to be.
-1 part can be a teaspoon, tablespoon, ½ cup, cup, etc..
-Mix in a container before bottling, into clear dry containers.
+Mix the oils together, a part is an amount you want it to be.
+1 part can be a teaspoon, tablespoon, ½ cup, cup, etc. Mix in a container before bottling, into clear dry containers.

-Information offered on Heart of Herb Herbal School websites, articles and blogs is for educational purposes only.
-Heart of Herb Herbal School makes neither medical claim, psychological claim or intends to diagnose or treat medical conditions.
+The information presented on the Heart of Herbs Herbal School/Demetria Clark websites is for educational purposes only.
+Heart of Herbs Herbal School/Demetria Clark Education LLC makes neither medical claims nor intends to diagnose or treat medical conditions.
 Links to external sites are for informational purposes only.
-Heart of Herbs Herbal School neither endorses them nor is in any way responsible for their content, we are currently not part of any affiliate programs.
-Readers must do their own research concerning the safety and usage of any herbs or supplements, this is your responsibility as consumer.
+Heart of Herbs Herbal School/Demetria Clark neither endorses them nor is in any way responsible for their content.
+Readers must do their own research regarding the safety and usage of any herbs, recipes, or supplements.